 Chris has undertaken a wide range of research in the field of labour market analysis and policy evaluation with particular expertise in the analysis of unemployment and worklessness, employment services (public and private), employers’ recruitment practices and employment programmes.
 He has contributed to many national programme evaluations including various New Deals, Employment Zones, Earnings Top-up, Skills Coaching, Parenting Early Intervention Pilots, and City Strategies and has (in partnership with Terence Hogarth) been responsible for a series of studies relating to the costs and benefits of apprenticeships and intermediate vocational training.
 Chris’s publications include a large number of systematic evidence reviews covering topics such as workless households, social exclusion, profiling unemployed people and the costs to employers of recruiting and retaining people with disabilities and long-term health issues.
 His publications include Urban Unemployment: Local Labour Markets and Employment Initiatives (Longman), Local Labour Markets: Problems and Policies (Longman) and Unemployment and Public Policy in a Changing Labour Market (Policy Studies Institute) as well as numerous journal articles and project reports.

 Professor Wendy Patton is Executive Dean, Faculty of Education at Queensland University of Technology, Brisbane, Australia and an Associate Fellow of Warwick's Institute for Employment Research.
 Following time as a teacher and school counsellor, she has taught and researched in the areas of career development and counselling for more than 25 years, having introduced the Master’s level career development course into QUT in 1994.
 She has co-authored and co-edited 10 books, and is currently Series Editor of the Career Development Series with Sense Publishers.
 This Series has contributed 7 books to the career development literature since 2006.
 Professor Patton has published widely with more than 150 refereed journal articles and book chapters.
 She serves on a number of national and international journal editorial boards, including Australian Journal of Career Development, British Journal of Guidance and Counselling, The Career Development Quarterly, and International Journal of Educational and Vocational Guidance.
-Click here for Wendy's Queendland University of Technology webpage.
+See Wendy's Queensland University of Technology profile page.

 Dr Mike Rafferty is an economic and social researcher in the School of Business at the University of Sydney.
 His research engages issues of financial markets and low-wage workers, and international capital flows.
 In the last decade, Mike’s research has pursued two contemporary and increasingly related developments – the growing role of finance in economic development and the increasing shifting of risk from employers and governments onto labour, from the growth of more precarious forms of employment to the self-financing of retirement.
 Together with Dick Bryan he has published extensively on the ‘derivative form’ and how this financial innovation is impacting on wider social relations.
 Mike currently holds an Australian Research Council Future Fellowship.
-Click here for Mike's University of Sydney webpage.
+See Mike's University of Sydney profile page.

 Massimo Tomassini is engaged in activities within three main fields: 1.
 Research: applying reflective/reflexive methods in different areas such as work-based learning and life skills.
 2. Education: teaching as contract professor at the Roma Tre University (Faculty of Education Science); implementing education and action-research projects in companies and non-profit organisations; 3 Individual and group development, carrying out a private activity as mindfulness counsellor according to principles established by the Mindfulness Project (within the Lama Tzong Kapa Institute).
 Massimo attended the first teachers’ training course of the Cultivating Emotional Balance programme, in 2010.